gazebosim/design/finding_resources.md

 `ign gazebo /absolute/path/to/file.sdf`

-We should strive to support loading resources from their full paths throughout the Ignition stack.
+We should strive to support loading **all kinds of resources** from their full paths throughout the Ignition stack.
 That's not because we encourage users to use this approach alone, but because it's helpful while debugging and in general users expect that to work.

 ### Full URL